The Causes & Cures of Yellow Leaves on Tomato Plants

 Yellow Tomato Leaves Sometimes Indicate Nutrition Deficiency

-- Absorption Difficulty: Tomato plants can absorb nutrients only through their roots.
+- Absorption Difficulty (or Under-Watering): Tomato plants can absorb nutrients only through their roots.
 If this is prevented for any reason, then they are going to lack key nutrients.
 Water is the medium through which they absorb nutrients from the soil.
-Therefore, you need to ensure they get sufficient water, but not too much (problems related to excess water have already been discussed).
+Therefore, you need to ensure they get sufficient water, but not too much (see the point about excess moisture above).

-- Lack of Nitrogen: Due to a deficiency of nitrogen, the older leaves at the bottom usually turn yellow whereas the upper, new leaves remain bright green, as though there’s no problem at all.
+- Lack of Nitrogen: When there's a deficiency of nitrogen, the older leaves at the bottom usually turn yellow whereas the upper, new leaves remain bright green as though there’s no problem at all.
 However, you’ll notice that the overall growth rate drops and your tomato plants will be shunted.
 You could add urea or ammonium to the soil or any other form of manure.

 - Deficiency of Potassium: Here, the leaf as a whole doesn’t turn yellow, but the area between veins turns yellowish and the leaves may wilt.
 You could add potash to your soil.